 J. Mater.
 Chem.
 A, 2014, 2, 2504-2516. c3ta14302c

-James Serginson is a guest web writer for the Journal of Materials Chemistry blog.
-He currently works at Imperial College London carrying out research into nanocomposites.
+H. L. Parker is a guest web writer for the Journal of Materials Chemistry blog.
+She currently works at the Green Chemistry Centre of Excellence, the University of York.